 3. Rochester Academy of Medicine High School Scholarship:

 Scholarship given to a High School Senior who is set to become a future leader in healthcare.
 The award winner will have shared their thoughts on what they feel is the most significant health care issue facing the Rochester community and why and will have demonstrated a significant amount of community service.
 (The attached application provides more detail to the application requirements.)
 High School Scholarship Application_2022.pdf.

 Volunteer of the Year

-1. Rochester Academy of Medicine Volunteer of the Year Award:
+1. The Laurie Militello Rochester Academy of Medicine Volunteer of the Year Award:

 The foundation of the Academy’s success is built on the volunteers that selflessly give their time, labor, and expertise to help the Academy move forward positively.
 This volunteer award is to recognize the person who has demonstrated an elevated level of initiative, creativity, and passion, and has been effective in helping the Academy achieve its mission and vision.
 Nominations can be made by submitting the name of your nominee(s) along with the supporting documentation to highlight why you feel the individual merits the recognition.
 Copies of CV’s should also be included.

 The nomination deadline, for all materials, is on 9/1/2022.
 All documents should be sent to Marc Ambrosi electronically (firstname.lastname@example.org).

 The Rochester Academy of Medicine will present its annual awards on October 18, 2022, at the Academy’s historic home at 1441 East Avenue, beginning at 6:30 PM.

 The Rochester Academy of Medicine is a community-based, collaborative organization comprised of interprofessional and intergenerational health care experts seeking to advance learning, encourage service, and initiate collaboration in the Rochester community.
 The Academy strives to be a leader in fostering solutions that bring about better health. www.raom.org.